 The Company considers property insurance contracts, which have an average settlement time for claim liabilities of approximately 1.5 years, to be short-term settlement insurance contracts.
-The Company considers automobile and liability insurance contracts, which have an average settlement time for claim liabilities of approximately 5.7 years, to be long-term settlement insurance contracts.
+The Company considers automobile and liability insurance contracts, which have an average settlement time for claim liabilities of approximately 5.5 years and 5.9 years respectively, to be long-term settlement insurance contracts.